For a list of Wisconsin economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-Technology Development Loans: Flexible lending program designed to assist high-tech startup and emerging growth companies in financing the development and launch of innovative products and services.
+Technology Development Loan: Flexible lending program designed to assist high-tech startup and emerging growth companies in financing the development and launch of innovative products and services.

 Business Development Tax Credit: Provides refundable income tax credits that can be earned based on jobs, capital investment, training and the location or retention of corporate headquarters.

 Capital Gains Investment Incentives: Individuals may exclude from their taxable income the amount of capital gain derived from their sale of a qualified Wisconsin business.
 Funds invested in qualified Wisconsin businesses must have been held for five years.
 Capital gains on the sale of other investments which are reinvested in qualified Wisconsin businesses are deferred so that they are not taxed at the time they are invested in the Wisconsin businesses.

 Development Opportunity Zones: Non-refundable tax credits for new and expanding businesses in the cities of Beloit, Janesville and Kenosha to assist with capital investment, and the creation and retention of new, full-time jobs.

 Enterprise Zone Tax Credit: Refundable tax credits for new and expanding businesses that can be earned based on job creation, job retention, training, investment and Wisconsin supply chain expenditures.

 Historic Preservation Tax Credit: Provides transferable income tax credits of 20% to eligible entities rehabilitating certified historic buildings.